angus-mackenzie/ASD-Notes/ASD03.md

     - [Benefits of Iterative Development](#benefits-of-iterative-development)
 # Problems
 ## Observations
-* Most common problem in software systems is not the construction, but the estimation.
+* Most common problem in software systems is not the construction, but the estimation
-* Software projects fail to meet cost and schedule, because those targets are wrong.
+* Software projects fail to meet cost and schedule, because those targets are wrong
     * Costing software is difficult
 * Know little about accurate estimations so targets are unreasonable
     * Made by people least able to make them
-        * e.g.: marketers, managers and customers.
+        * e.g.: marketers, managers and customers
 * Communication is hard when ideas are abstract or conceptual

 ## Software Engineering Triangle